YevheniyaSolomyana/mushroom_classification/README.md

 dominance in predicting at 100% accuracy of the models.
 In fact, the features are working together as a combination to give these amazing predictions.
 This means that the mushroom dataset is a very good and clean one and the features are very good predictors of the classes.

+To test the models yourself, download the "mushroom_classification.ipynb" file and run each code cell in Google Colab.